ProteinsWebTeam/interpro-docs/docs/browse.rst

 Taxonomy
 ========
 List of species this entry is matching, based on data from `UniProt taxonomy
 <https://www.uniprot.org/help/taxonomy>`_.
+For each organism, the taxonomy identifier and protein count information are provided.
+The ACTIONS column offers the possibility to:

+- View all the protein matches in the :ref:`proteins` tab
+- Download a FASTA file of the protein matches
+- View the taxonomy information in the :ref:`taxonomy_page`

+The information can be displayed in two different ways:

-The first section displays the "**Key species**", these are 12
-model organisms commonly used in scientific research: *Oryza sativa subsp. japonica, Arabidopsis thaliana, Homo sapiens, Danio rerio, Mus musculus, Drosophila melanogaster, Caenorhabditis elegans, Saccharomyces cerevisiae, Schizosaccharomyces pombe, Escherichia coli, Escherichia virus T4, Halobacterium salinarum*.
+- By "**Key species**", these are 12 model organisms commonly used in scientific research: *Oryza sativa subsp. japonica, Arabidopsis thaliana, Homo sapiens, Danio rerio, Mus musculus, Drosophila melanogaster, Caenorhabditis elegans, Saccharomyces cerevisiae, Schizosaccharomyces pombe, Escherichia coli, Escherichia virus T4, Halobacterium salinarum*.
-The second section shows the list of species the proteins matching this entry are found in.
+- List of all the species the proteins matching this entry are found in.

+The type of data displayed can be changed using the website settings, accessible through the InterPro banner :ref:`settings`.

 .. _proteomes: